Oak Hall, Melbourne Rudolf Steiner School

 213 Wonga Road, Warranwood,3134

 Proceeds from Warranwood Art Show events goes to the School Community Association, the fundraising arm of the Melbourne Rudolf Steiner School, to directly benefit the school with upgrade and improvement projects.
-Recent projects include a major Library upgrade, sound stage and audio visual equipment and more.
+Recent projects include a major Library upgrade, sound stage, audio visual equipment and more.

 It all began from a vision of a group of school parents, some of whom were aspiring artists, who wanted to showcase the work of the local arts community.

-Firstly, there was a joint exhibition with the Ringwood Art Society on a wet August weekend in 2001.
-This brought together artists from the Melbourne Rudolf Steiner School and the broader community, spurring interest in creating an exhibition that revealed the artistic endeavours of both.
+Firstly, there was a joint exhibition with a local art group on a wet August weekend in 2001.
+This brought together artists from the Melbourne Rudolf Steiner School and the broader community, spurred interests in creating an exhibition that revealed the artistic endeavours of both.

 Renamed the Warranwood Art Show, the annual event moved into the beautiful Oak hall, completed in 2011 and here the show found it’s current home with a wonderful spacious environment for exhibiting and admiring art.

-From the early creative ideas and beginnings, it grew year by year to where it is now, with some of the same enthusiastic people on the Committee.
+From the early creative ideas and beginnings, it grew year by year to where it is now, with some of the same enthusiastic people on the Committee recently retiring, the show now sees successive groups of arts volunteers bringing variety in the events each year.

 A recent history project about the land where the school now stands uncovered information about the owners.
 Three sisters, Grace, Eva and Bertha Darbyshire, retired teachers and artists, who regularly conducted art and craft exhibitions and community events while living at the property, as well as public fundraising events to benefit local charities.